-One of the proposed projects (section 8, below) provides for correction of these defects as development proceeds.
-Specific projects, funded where appropriate by the Community Infrastructure Levy, will be a means of achieving these improvements.
+Specific projects, funded where appropriate by the Community Infrastructure Levy, will be a means of correcting these defects as development proceeds.

 6.3.
 FACILITIES FOR RECREATION, LEISURE AND SPORT

 Much the greater part of the open space in the Area is Woking Golf Club's 18-hole course.
 The Woking Lawn Tennis & Croquet Club also covers a significant area.
 These are private members' clubs, which have both served a much wider area than Hook Heath for more than a century.
 For facilities open to the public, Hook Heath must currently look to the Borough of Woking as a whole, and particularly the adjoining areas of St Johns and Mayford.
 There is no need for an area as small as Hook Heath to be self-sufficient in leisure space, but if there were to be any development, then a new leisure/sports area could be supported, depending on where it were to be situated.